jasche7/PhraseCounter/README.md

 # PhraseCounter
-Java app that counts occurrences of words in a file and calculates occurrences of words.
+Java app that counts occurrences of phrases in a file.

 ## Project Status
 Current milestone: